11-3-25: OUTDOOR LIGHTING STANDARDS:

 (3) The luminaire is properly shielded (see subsection E of this section and section 11-9-2, “Definitions”, of this title).

-3. Streetlights On Arterials: Streetlights used on arterial roads may exceed twenty feet (20') in height, with the recommendation by the city council, and only with a finding that exceeding twenty feet (20') is necessary to protect the safety of the residents of Whitefish.
+3. Streetlights on Arterials: Streetlights used on arterial roads may exceed twenty feet (20') in height, with the recommendation by the city council, and only with a finding that exceeding twenty feet (20') is necessary to protect the safety of the residents of Whitefish.

-H. Tables And Information Sheets: The figures and information sheets, identified as figures 1–6 and table 1 of this subsection, shall be incorporated into this section as guidelines for the public and the city for use in enforcing this section.
+H. Tables And Information Sheets: The figures and information sheets, identified as figures 1–6 and table 1 of this subsection, will be incorporated into this section as guidelines for the public and the city for use in enforcing this section.
 The city does not endorse or discriminate against any manufacturer or company that may be shown, portrayed or mentioned by the following examples:

 TABLE 1